 Police and Detectives (recommended for Criminal Justice majors)

 Social Workers (recommended for Human Service (Sociology) majors)

-Social and Human Service Assistants (recommended for students in Gerontology/Aging and Human Service majors)
+Social and Human Service Assistants (recommended for students in Aging Studies (Sociology) or Human Service (Sociology) majors)

-Social and Community Service Managers (recommended for Community and Environment (Sociology) majors)
+Social and Community Service Managers (recommended for Community Development and Planning (Sociology) majors)